nexaitch/ploverJP/README.md

 modified to make parsing / generation of text easier, i.e.

 - "tyou" instead of "chou" / "chō" / "chô", and
-- "zinn" instead of "jin"
+- "zinn" instead of "jin".

 The traditional steno layout is divided into 4 sections: